 - Certification labels

 Direct thermal printers use chemically treated, heat-sensitive media that darkens when applied to a thermal printhead.
-Unlike Thermal transfer printers, direct thermal printers have no ribbon, ink, or toner.
-Because these don’t require lots of components, direct thermal printers make for easy usage.
-Because there are less parts to direct thermal printers, they’re more durable and tougher than inkjet printers.
-Most mobile printers—the kind you might see in a warehouse, for example—utilize direct thermal technology.
+Unlike Thermal transfer printers, this kind of industrial printer has no ribbon, ink, or toner.
+Because these don't require many components, direct thermal printers make for easy usage.
+Because there are less parts, they're more durable and tougher than inkjet printers.
+Most mobile printers—the kind that can be seen in a warehouse, for example—utilize direct thermal technology.

 Best uses for direct thermal printing are for simple images, such as: